-It is important to communicate effectively with customers who have speech impairments.
-Professionals must take the time for people with such a disability to express themselves or to communicate using a word board.
+To communicate effectively with travelers with speech impairments, agents and guides must be patient and take the time for people with such a disability to express themselves or to communicate using a word board.

 Q. How can a professional perform a service that requires confidential communication or written materials with a client who is deaf or hard of hearing?